 Group financial statements

-2021 £ 2020 £
+2022 £ 2021 £

-Materiality 1,260,000 1,000,000
+Materiality 1,243,000 1,260,000

-Basis for determining materiality 2% average revenue for last 3 years.
+Basis for determining materiality 2% revenue (2021: 2% average revenue for last 3 years)

-Rationale for the benchmark applied Profits are impacted by different parts of the business, and fluctuate significantly such that profit before tax is less representative of the Group's underlying performance and therefore not considered to be a KPI for the users of the financial statements.
+Rationale for the benchmark applied Profits are impacted by different parts of the business and fluctuate significantly such that profit before tax is less representative of the Group's underlying performance and therefore not considered to be a KPI for the users of the financial statements.
 Therefore, revenue is considered to be the more appropriate benchmark for users of the financial statements.
-Given the variability from year to year we considered it appropriate to normalise this by taking an average.
+We have changed the basis of materiality for the current year, due to the fluctuations in revenue over the period.

-Performance materiality 945,000 750,000
+Performance materiality 932,000 945,000

-Basis for determining performance materiality 75% of materiality on the basis of our risk assessment, together with our assessment of the group's overall control environment.
+Basis for determining performance materiality 75% of materiality on the basis of our risk assessment, together with our assessment of the Group's overall control environment and history of past misstatements.